DragonRuby/dragonruby-game-toolkit-contrib/deploy_template/mygame/documentation/02-labels.md

 ## Duck Typing (Advanced)

 You can also create a class with line properties and render it as a primitive.
-ALL properties must on the class.
+ALL properties must be on the class.
 ADDITIONALLY, a method called `primitive_marker` must be defined on the class.

 Here is an example: